- Music

 The Canadian was a defining alternative artist of the 2010s, who never really cemented himself in the mainstream.

 But in 2025, his streaming figures are comparable to U2.
-One reason is TikTok, where Mac’s lo-fi sound has gone viral, though his last two projects – the instrumental Five Easy Hot Dogs and the 199-song One Wayne G – showed he wasn’t looking to cash in.
+One reason is TikTok, where Mac’s lo-fi sound has gone viral, though his last two projects – the instrumental Five Easy Hot Dogs and the 199-song One Wayne G – showed he wasn’t looking to genuflect before the algorithms.

-Guitar is Mac DeMarco’s most pared back record to date, exploring deep personal turmoil.
+Guitar is his most pared back record to date, exploring deep personal turmoil.
 The simple drum grooves, tight, rubbery bass and vibrato acoustic guitar tone are all present.
-He’s one of the few artists recognisable just from the timbre of their instruments.
+He’s one of the few artists recognisable from the timbre of their instruments.
 The album doesn’t veer from this palette, though the occasional woozy lead is thrown in for added texture.

 The sparse arrangements let introspection emerge.
 Guitar is dark, as the song titles attest: ‘Nothing At All’, ‘Terror’, ‘Nightmare’ etc. On ‘Punishment’, De Marco calls for someone to burn down his house and take everything, mulling whether or not he’s on the right path.